fmidev/aviation-message-archiver/src/doc/README.md

 are specified, they are combined with AND operator, thus all of them must be satisfied to activate the message populator.

-Template for activation condition configuration is:
+Template for activation condition configuration:

 ```yaml
 activate-on: